TLara1/TLara1.github.io/_projects/23_project.md

 \end{equation}
 We have done nothing more than express the unitary $$\mathbf{U}\left(\mathbf{x}\right)$$ as an exponent raised to a Hermitian matrix and then expressed this Hermitian matrix along the basis with elements $$\mathbf{T}_a$$.

-Excellent, now there is a good amount of group theory I will sweep under the rug here, and we will content ourselves without proof that our $$\mathbf{T}_a$$ basis matrices can be chosen to satisfy the following properties while still spanning the space for all available hermitian matrices,
+Excellent, now there is a good amount of group theory I will sweep under the rug here, and we will content ourselves without proof that our $$\mathbf{T}_a$$ basis matrices can be chosen to satisfy the following properties while still spanning the space for all available Hermitian matrices,
 \begin{equation}\label{eq: T matrix trace}
 \text{Tr}\left(\mathbf{T} _a\mathbf{T} _b\right)=\frac{1}{2} \delta _{ab},
 \end{equation}